martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 - If the table needs to be wider than the monitor, then the horizontal scrollbar should only scroll the table, not the whole page.
 - Tables are used to convey information in a clear and organized manner, information density matters.
 A table that looks "pretty" at the cost of making you scroll defeats that purpose.
 Don't add tons of unnecessary whitespace.[^table-whitespace]

 [^table-whitespace]: This is not just about websites.
 Compare screenshots of common Windows and Linux tools.
 WinDirStat vs QDirStat, ProcessExplorer vs any linux system monitor, OlldDbg/x64dbg vs edb.
 As much as I prefer linux, I always felt its GUI tools were clumsy and inefficient.
-Then I tried Windows again and realized its tools consistently fit more information on screen because their Linux counterparts have slightly larger fonts, larger icons, thicker borders and put a shitton of unnecessary whitespace around everything.<br/>Not to mention ProcessExplorer doesn't even have a proper alternative.
+Then I tried Windows again and realized its tools consistently fit more information on screen because their Linux counterparts have slightly larger fonts, larger icons, thicker borders and put a shitton of unnecessary whitespace around everything.<br>Not to mention ProcessExplorer doesn't even have a proper alternative.
 Ever had random CPU usage spikes?
 On Windows you keep PE open and when it happens you mouse over the graph to see which process caused it.
 Linux doesn't have a single tool that can do that.
 Some idiot told me Linux is still better because I can _just_ write a script.
 No. Just no.

-Even Wikipeia gets this wrong.
+Even Wikipedia gets this wrong.

 The [desktop version](https://en.wikipedia.org/wiki/Comparison_of_operating_system_kernels) doesn't squish tables but if they're too wide, they still start in the middle of the screen instead of more to the left.
 Yeah, the table of contents is in the way but it can be closed.
 It's funny, they bothered implementing a way to close it but it's completely useless because it doesn't make the newly empty space usable.[^why-calgo-culting]

-[^why-calgo-culting]: It's a prime example of cargo culting.
-The "designers" just repeated what other designers do without every actually thinking about why.
+[^why-calgo-culting]: A prime example of cargo culting.
+The "designers" just repeated what other designers do without ever actually thinking about why.
 I wouldn't be surprised if some people went their entire lives without ever thinking about why they do anything.
 Don't be like them.

 The [mobile version](https://en.m.wikipedia.org/wiki/Comparison_of_operating_system_kernels) is basically the same on a wide screen but when you make the window sufficiently narrow, it changes behavior so that everything is as wide as the screen and each table gets its own scrollbar.
 Of course that doesn't help you because to get this behavior you need to make the window uselessly narrow in the first place.